tarantool/doc/doc/tooling/tcm/tcm_ui_overview.rst

     by clicking instance names in the cluster topology list
 -   start and stop instances (in the development mode).

-Learn more about using the cluster stateboard in :ref:`tcm_cluster_monitoring`.
+Learn more about using the cluster stateboard in :ref:`tcm_cluster_state`.

 ..  _tcm_ui_instance: